OpenMind/brainpack/docs/Bill_of_Materials.md

 ## Example BrainPack Power Budget Calculation

 **USB Bus A**
-USB-A Power for RPLidar S2 Laserscan - Operating Current: 40mA (5V power supply, in sleep); 400mA (5V power supply, working) USB-A Microphone and Speaker ADC and DAQ - time sensitive data - peak 0.5 A USB-A Widefield Camera - normal video data rates - peak 300mA
+USB-A Power for RPLidar S2 Laserscan - Operating Current: 40mA (5V power supply, in sleep); 400mA (5V power supply, working)<br>
+USB-A Microphone and Speaker ADC and DAQ - time sensitive data - peak 0.5 A<br>
+USB-A Widefield Camera - normal video data rates - peak 300mA<br>

 **USB Bus B**
-USB-C from RealSense - peak 700 mA - USB 3.1 critical
+USB-C from RealSense - peak 700 mA - USB 3.1 critical<br>
-USB-A Data lines for RPLidar S2 Laserscan - 0 mA data only line USB-A LCD Display power - peak 500mA depending on back-lighting
+USB-A Data lines for RPLidar S2 Laserscan - 0 mA data only line<br>
+USB-A LCD Display power - peak 500mA depending on back-lighting<br>

-Note that both of these buses would be overloaded and out of spec, suggesting use of a powered USB hub.
-USB Bus A: 0.4 + 0.3 + 0.5 = 1.2A - which exceeds USB 3.0/3.1: 4.5W (5V @ 0.9A).
+Note that both of these buses would be overloaded and out of spec, suggesting use of a powered USB hub.<br> USB Bus A: 0.4 + 0.3 + 0.5 = 1.2A - which exceeds USB 3.0/3.1: 4.5W (5V @ 0.9A).<br>
-USB Bus B: 0.7 + 0.5 = 1.2A - which exceeds USB 3.0/3.1: 4.5W (5V @ 0.9A).
+USB Bus B: 0.7 + 0.5 = 1.2A - which exceeds USB 3.0/3.1: 4.5W (5V @ 0.9A).<br>